overlay-market/markets/specs/notes.md

 ### Revenue Model

-Fees in OVL: 0.15% per trade, adjustable by governance on feed-by-feed basis
+Fees (in OVL): 0.15% per trade, adjustable by governance on feed-by-feed basis

 - 50% is burned
-- 50% is sold for ETH via Uniswap through treasury
+- 50% is sent to a community governed treasury with incentives for spot market OVLETH LPs, governance participants, and insurance fund providers

-To incentivize OVLETH liquidity providers and governance contributors in perpetuity, take the 50% of the ETH to treasury and divide evenly between
+To incentivize OVLETH liquidity providers, governance contributors, and insurance providers in perpetuity, the pass through revenues to the Overlay treasury are split

 - 33.33% to OVLETH LPs staking
 - 33.33% to governance OVL stakers that vote
 - 33.33% to ERC20 stakers in insurance fund

 The weighting factors for each actor and fee rates can be adjusted by governance.
-Eventually lend out the locked OVL from positions for capital efficiency and additional revenue.
+Eventually the Overlay protocol will lend out the locked OVL from positions for capital efficiency and additional revenue.